CheeseCake87/flask-imp/docs_md/Imp_x-init_app-init.md

 Initializes the flask app to work with flask-imp.

-If no `app_config_file` specified, an attempt to read `IMP_CONFIG` from the environment will be made.
+If no `config` specified, an attempt to read `IMP_CONFIG` from the environment will be made.

+The config value can be a toml file `my_config.toml`, for example; or an import string.
+An example of an import string would be `config.Config` where `config` is the module and `Config` is the class.

-If `IMP_CONFIG` is not in the environment variables, an attempt to load `default.config.toml` will be made.
+If `IMP_CONFIG` is not in the environment variables, an attempt to load `config.toml` will be made.

-`default.config.toml` will be created, and used if not found.
+If `config.toml` is not found, an attempt to load a class called `Config` from `config.py` will be made.
+The Config class must be an instance of `ImpConfig` `from flask_imp import ImpConfig`.

+An exception will be raised if none of the above methods are successful.

 If `ignore_missing_env_variables` is `True`, then missing environment variables will be ignored.